Search for extended sources in the Galactic Plane using 6 years of Fermi-Large Area Telescope Pass 8 data above 10 GeV: Detection of new extended sources

 \subsection{Spectra}

-The LAT spectra of the detected extended sources were derived by $\mathtt{gtlike}$ assuming the best uniform disk extension found by $\mathtt{pointlike}$ in Section~\ref{subsection:SourceDetection}.
+The \emph{Fermi}-LAT spectra of the detected extended sources were derived by $\mathtt{gtlike}$ assuming the best uniform disk extension found by $\mathtt{pointlike}$ in Section~\ref{subsection:SourceDetection}.
 The $\mathtt{gtlike}$ analysis was used to fit the spectral parameters of each source but also its associated TS, TS$_{\rm ext}$, TS$_{\rm 2pts}$ and TS$_{\rm curve}$.
 Since $\mathtt{gtlike}$ makes fewer approximations in calculating the likelihood, spectral parameters found with $\mathtt{gtlike}$ are slightly more accurate and this cross-check is extremely useful.
 Only three sources were rejected at this step because they did not meet the threshold in terms of TS, TS$_{\rm ext}$ or TS$_{\rm 2pts}$: \begin{itemize} \item The Crab Nebula which is detected with a TS$_{\rm ext}$ of 30 for an extension of 0.03$^{\circ}$ with $\mathtt{pointlike}$ and 0 with $\mathtt{gtlike}$.
 This discrepancy can be explained by the complexity of fitting the nebula simultaneously to its associated pulsar.
 In this case, the extension found by $\mathtt{pointlike}$ is not preferred by $\mathtt{gtlike}$ over a simple point source. \item HESS~J1640$-$465 which is detected with a TS$_{\rm ext}$ of 18 for an extension of $0.08^{\circ} \pm 0.02^{\circ}$ with $\mathtt{pointlike}$ and only 10 with $\mathtt{gtlike}$; \cite{2014ApJ...794L..16L} reported a Gaussian size for this source of $0.07^{\circ}$ (with a TS$_{\rm ext}$ value of only 6) equivalent to a disk size of $0.13^{\circ}$ above 3 GeV.
 This radius is larger than the disk size reported here using $\mathtt{pointlike}$, and may explain the low TS value obtained in our $\mathtt{gtlike}$ analysis since we fixed the extension value obtained with $\mathtt{pointlike}$. \item An unidentified source detected at (l, b) = (292.05$^\circ$, 2.66$^\circ$) for which the $\mathtt{gtlike}$ calculated TS$_{\rm 2pts}$ is greater than TS$_{\rm ext}$. \end{itemize} All TS values for the remaining 46 sources are presented in Table~\ref{tab:morpho} while their spectral parameters are listed in Table~\ref{tab:spectra}.
 In addition to performing a spectral fit over the entire energy range, we computed an SED by fitting the flux of the source independently in 4 energy bins spaced uniformly in log space from 10 GeV to 2 TeV.
 During this fit, we fixed the spectral index of the source at 2 as well as the model of background sources to the best fit obtained in the whole energy range except the Galactic diffuse background and the prefactor of sources closer than 5$^{\circ}$.
-We defined a detection in an energy bin when TS $\ge 4$ and otherwise computed a 95\% confidence level Bayesian flux upper limit.
+We defined a detection in an energy bin when TS $\ge 4$ and otherwise computed a 95\% confidence level flux upper limit.
+The upper limit is obtained by looking for 2$\Delta$ln(likelihood) = 4 when increasing the flux from the maximum likelihood value if the TS value of the source is larger than 1.
+Whenever TS $<$ 1 we switched to the Bayesian method proposed by \cite{Helene83}.